darklynx/request-baskets/README.md

 ### Persistent storage

-By default Request Baskets service stores configured baskets and collected HTTP requests in memory.
+By default Request Baskets service keeps configured baskets and collected HTTP requests in memory.
 This data is lost after service or server restart.
-However the service can be configured to keep collected data on file system.
-This allows service restart without loosing created baskets and collected data.
+However the service can be configured to store collected data on file system.
+That would allow to restart service without loosing created baskets and collected data.

 To start service in persistent mode simply configure the appropriate storage type, such as [Bolt database](https://github.com/boltdb/bolt/):